-The non-degree status is also available to students not wishing to work toward a degree, but who wish to take courses only.
+The non-degree status is also available to those students who wish to take up to three (3) courses without pursuing a degree, but who wish to take courses only.
 In addition, applicants unable to meet the minimum GPA or immediate acceptance into a degree seeking program may opt to be admitted as a non-degree matriculating student, provided the committee (or the department head) sanctions it.
 Non-degree matriculating students are not eligible for financial aid.
 A non-degree seeking student may apply for admission to a graduate degree program.
 However, non-degree status does not guarantee future admission.